 Homework, Tests, Exam Percent of Grade

-Attendance 5%

 Homework/Quizzes 20%

-Chapter Tests (Average of 3 Tests) 50%
+Chapter Exams (Average of 3 Tests) 50%

-Comprehensive Final Exam 25%
+Comprehensive Final Exam 30%

 Total: 100%

 - Two of the lowest homework grades and one quiz grade will be dropped at the end of the semester. - In the event you are not satisfied with one of your three chapter exam scores, you may ask your instructor for a retake.
 Only ONE retake on a chapter exam of your choosing will be granted.
 Please reference the course schedule for specific retake dates.
-You MUST receive email confirmation from your instructor prior to taking your ONE retake exam.
+You MUST solicit and receive approval from your instructor prior to taking your ONE retake exam.
 All retakes must be complete prior to the final exam.